Paul Hamlyn Foundation

 Overview

 Founded in 2004 by publisher Paul Hamlyn, the Paul Hamlyn Foundation has distributed over £500 million in grants to charitable causes.
-As one of the UK's largest independent foundations, it works collaboratively with organizations and individuals building a just society.
+As one of the UK's largest independent foundations, it works collaboratively with organisations and individuals building a just society.
 The foundation focuses on arts, education and learning, migration, and young people, with a commitment to becoming anti-racist and championing truly inclusive culture.
-Recent strategic developments include prioritizing racial justice (with race equity organizations receiving 10% larger average grants than others) and collaborative funding initiatives.
 The foundation has signed the Funder Commitment on Climate Change, demonstrating environmental responsibility alongside social justice priorities.

 Funding Priorities